jupyterlab/frontends-team-compass/docs/team/becoming-member.md

 ### Membership Maintenance

-Every six months, one currently active member should open an issue in the team-compass repo asking all currently active team members to reply within 3 weeks if they still consider themselves active.
-If not (or no response is given by a team member), it will be assumed that they have gone inactive.
-This will help keep the active member list up-to-date.
+Every six months, one currently active member should open an issue in the team-compass repo asking all currently active team members to reply within three weeks if they still consider themselves active.
+If a team member replies no, or does not reply, we will conclude that they are inactive.
+This will help keep the active member list up to date.

 Remember, an inactive member can return at any time by simply changing their status on the team-compass page.